-MEKU promotes media education and the safe media environment
+KAVI promotes media education and safer media environment for children

-The Department develops media education practices and models.
-We support the media education readiness of the educators, for example, by maintaining an online Media Literacy School.
-The site provides information on media education and the media culture of children as well as material for media education.
+KAVI develops and promotes media education practices, operational models, and pedagogies.
+We support the media education awareness and competencies of educators, for example, by maintaining an online Media Literacy School.
+The site provides information on media education, media literacy and media culture as well as a wealth of teaching and learning resources.

-MEKU is the national centre of media education and acts in cooperation with the various actors in the sectors of the field.
-We coordinate, for example, the Safer Internet Day campaign (Media Literacy Week) and the National Game Day which connect organisations, corporations, municipal actors as well as the authorities.
-More than 40 organisations participate annually in the planning of the Finnish Safer Internet Day campaign and more than 100 regional events will be organised during the National Game Day week.
+KAVI is the national center of media education and acts in cooperation with various actors.
+We coordinate, for example, the Finnish Media Literacy Week and the National Game Week campaigns which connect organisations, corporations, municipal actors as well as the authorities.
+More than 40 organisations participate annually in the planning and communications of the Media Literacy Week campaign and hundreds of local events are organised during the Game Week.

-MEKU promotes and models cross-sector cooperation.
-We arrange the annual Media Education Forum, which aims at finding new partners as well as exchange of information between media education actors.
+KAVI promotes and models cross-sector cooperation.
+We arrange the annual Media Education Forum, which aims at finding new partners as well as exchange of information between media education professionals.

-MEKU acts as an expert in the development of children’s media environment.
-This means, for example, that we are represented in numerous advisory and working groups (e.g. the Child Advisory Board, Expert Group on Media Literacy in Schools, the Board of the Finnish Society on Media Education).
-We are active in offering expert opinions to both national and international seminars.
-As a media education authority, we participate in the preparation of different political documents and in commenting thereon.
+KAVI is an expert in media education, media literacy and the development of children’s media environment.
+We are lecturers and panelists at national and international conferences and seminars.
+As a media education authority, we participate in the preparation of different policy documents and in commenting thereon.

 KAVI promotes research related to the field and conducts media education related studies both on its own and in cooperation with research organisations.